 Most people don’t know how to check soil temperature or what tools are used for taking accurate readings.
 Soil temperature gauges or thermometers are the common way to take the reading.
 There are special soil temperature gauges used by farmers and soil sample companies, but you can just use a soil thermometer.

 In a perfect world, you would check nighttime temperatures to ensure they are not so cold your plant’s health will be impacted.
 Instead, check in the early morning for a good average.
 The night’s coolness is still mostly in the soil at this time.

 Soil readings for seeds are done in 1 to 2 inches of soil.
 Sample at least 4 to 6 inches deep for transplants.
 Insert the thermometer to the hilt, or maximum depth, and hold it for a minute.
 Do this for three consecutive days.
 Determining soil temperatures for a compost bin is also done in the morning.
-The bin should maintain at least 60 degrees Fahrenheit for bacteria and organisms to do their work.
+The bin should maintain at least 60 F. (16 C.) bacteria and organisms to do their work.

 Ideal Soil Temperatures for Planting

 The perfect temperature for planting varies dependent upon the variety of vegetable or fruit.
 Planting before it is time can reduce fruit set, stunt plant growth and prevent or reduce seed germination.